 Should You Exercise While Fasting?
-Pros and Cons

 Should You Exercise While Fasting?
-Pros and Cons

 There have been heated debates about exercising while fasting.
 Advocates claim it's the secret to accelerated fat loss and an optimal metabolic state.
 Critics say it impairs performance and muscle growth.
 So what’s the truth?
+The answer is not straightforward.
+Fasted exercise can offer benefits for certain goals and certain people — but it also has some trade-offs.

 The Science Behind Fasted Exercise